Cu3PO42/quickshell/src/services/polkit/module.md

 Requests may either be canceled by the user or the PolKit daemon.
 In this case, we clean up any state and proceed to the next request, if any.

-If the request was cancelled by the daemon and not the user, you also receive the @@PolkitAgent.authenticationRequestCancelled signal.
+If the request was cancelled by the daemon and not the user, you also receive the @@AuthFlow.authenticationRequestCancelled signal.

-## Limitations

-- If multiple authentication requests are queued, we cannot determine which one is canceled (if one is canceled)